MaayanFarchi/Damka-WinForms/README.md

 # Damka
--A a basic Damka Windows desktop application using .NET WinForms with an OOP architecture that applies segregation between the classes that manage the logic operations and data of the game and the classes that are responsible for the UI and User Interactions.
+-A a basic Damka Windows desktop application using .NET WinForms with an OOP architecture that applies segregation between the classes that manage the logic operations and data of the game and the classes that are responsible for the UI and user interactions.

 -The program allows two human players to play against each other by turns, or for a human player to play against the computer, which randomly chooses a move out of the current set of legal moves.